GSS-Cogs/csvw-example/README.md

 As per the previous example I've used a common RDF SDMX definition (for measure type) combined with our "home grown" resources to define the range.

-These choices, combined with some boiler plate gets you to a fully described DSD (please see the included example 4).
+These component definitions, combined with some boiler plate gets you to a fully described DSD (please see the included example 4).

 ### Example 5: Additional Metadata